Curriculum and Milestones

 Before receiving their dissertation research fellowship, which offers funding for the fifth year of the program, and beginning work on the dissertation, each student submits a formal written dissertation proposal and defends it to their dissertation committee.
 The proposal is a full statement of the research problem, including its theoretical rationale and methodology.

-A student’s dissertation committee, who will evaluate both the proposal and the completed dissertation, consists of three Annenberg standing faculty, plus faculty from other departments where appropriate.
+A student’s dissertation committee, which will evaluate both the proposal and the completed dissertation, consists of three Annenberg standing faculty, plus faculty from other departments where appropriate.
 The student’s main academic advisor typically serves as the committee’s chair.
 The committee members serve as resources to the student throughout the dissertation process and offer constructive feedback.

 Writing a Dissertation